Pompeo says there is evidence coronavirus came from Wuhan lab

 Image credits: Workers in suits walk next to the closed Huanan Market in Wuhan, China.
 Picture by Hector Retamal

-The Trump administration stepped up assertions that the coronavirus originated at a laboratory in Wuhan, adding more fuel to a point of tension between the U.S. and China.
+The Trump administration stepped up its assertions that the coronavirus originated in a laboratory in Wuhan, adding more fuel to tensions between the U.S. and China.
 Secretary of State Mike Pompeo on Sunday said he also has seen “enormous evidence” that Covid-19 virus originated in a laboratory in the Chinese city.

 By Arthur Blok